lincolncpp/grape2d/README.md

 - SDL2_mixer

 ### Installing
-To install you will need to download the source code and build it using the make command
+To install you can download the [release](https://github.com/lincolncpp/grape2d/releases) version and install it by the install.sh

+You can too build and install from source code using the make command.
+First, to build use
 ```
 make
 ```